ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 CITRUS HEALTH NETWORK SCHOLARSHIP – Fund #5286

-Established in 2002, this scholarship serves as a lasting tribute to the community services provided by Citrus Health Network, Inc. It is awarded annually to graduate students who are interested in working in the behavioral healthcare field in the Miami-Dade County area.
+Established in 2002, this scholarship serves as a lasting tribute to the community services provided by Citrus Health Network, Inc. It is awarded annually to graduate students interested in working in the behavioral healthcare field in the Miami-Dade County area.

 COYLE & MABEL MOORE SCHOLARSHIP – Fund #5261